-Configuration Items are widely used in the SCCM world for identifying Software Updates, application models, etc.… In this post, I will cover the information that we configure depends on the configuration item type.
+In this post, I will cover the information we configure depending on the configuration item type.
 Configuration items can include the following information:

 - Detection method information